NeSSI: Role of CPAC

 The development of NeSSI has been a collaborative effort between industrial end-users, manufacturers who supply the industries, and academic researchers working in the area of process analytics.
 CPAC continues as the focal point for NeSSI development, and sponsor of the NeSSI steering team.
-CPAC provides a neutral umbrella under which interested companies (many of which are competitors in the marketplace) have been able to meet, discuss needs and issues, and make progress towards defining the future of industrial sampling and analyzer systems.
+CPAC provides a neutral umbrella under which interested companies have been able to meet, discuss needs and issues, and make progress towards defining the future of industrial sampling and analyzer systems.
 The NeSSI name is trademarked by the University of Washington to ensure that it remains freely associated with the open nature of the initiative anyone can use the name NeSSI to refer to products or services that are consistent with the specifications and guidelines of NeSSI as long as they refrain from exclusively tying the name to a proprietary product or service.

 Criticism, Impact and Summary

 Criticism of NeSSI mechanical systems have included higher initial cost, inability to troubleshoot at a component level (due to compact/intensive spacing), and the lack of performance data associated with the use of elastomeric seals in long term installations.
 From a design perspective, it may be difficult to design a modular, mechanical system which meets the needs of the diverse process applications found in industry.
-Development of the NeSSI-bus has been an iterative exercise and it will need the close cooperation of both component and analyzer manufacturers to make their equipment NeSSI-bus compliant.
+Development of the NeSSI-bus has been an iterative exercise, and it will need the close cooperation of both component and analyzer manufacturers to make their equipment NeSSI-bus compliant.
 At this time, there are missing elements such as a low cost, low power flow sensor which is capable of providing a continuous reading of sample system flow as well as a proportional, miniature control valve.

 The predicted impact of NeSSI systems are as follows: